ayoub-amzil/offline-globe/README.md

 # __Offline Globe__

 Offline country data for PHP Laravel framework.
 Over 200 countries, capitals, flags, languages, currencies.
 No internet needed.
+This packages uses the 7 model continent, and this is a [Reference](https://github.com/ayoub-amzil/offline-globe/blob/main/countries.txt) for all the countries included.

 ## __Installation__